MiSTer-devel/MkDocs_MiSTer/docs/advanced/computer.md

 I have found it to be a little complicated to get started, but once it is running it is rock solid and supports multiple client programs at once.

 ## Serial connection on C64
-The following is an example for connecting to a BBS using Striketerm 2014 and VIC-101 2400 baud mode.
+The following is an example for connecting to a BBS using Striketerm 2014 and VIC-101 2400 baud mode:

 1. Start the C64 core (please note that custom kernels may remove functionality required, if in doubt use the built in kernel).
 2. In the Mister C64 Menu ( Win/F12 ), go to "Hardware", set the "Expansion" to "RS232", "RS232 Connection" to "Internal", "RS232 mode" to "VIC-1011" and save it.